Víctor Hugo Morales

-Víctor Hugo Morales Pérez (born 26 December 1947 in Cardona, Uruguay) is a Uruguayan journalist, pundit and writer who has lived and worked in Argentina since 1981.
+Víctor Hugo Morales Pérez (born 26 December 1947) is a Uruguayan football journalist, pundit and writer who has lived and worked in Argentina since 1981.

 Biography

-His professional activity began in 1966 when, at the age of 19, he worked as a reporter and announcer on Radio Colonia, Uruguay.
+Morales was born in Cardona, Uruguay.
+His professional activity began in 1966 when, at the age of 19, he started to work as a reporter and announcer on Radio Colonia, Uruguay.

 In 1969 he was appointed head of sports at Radio Ariel.

-The following year Morales was appointed sports director of Radio Oriental de Uruguay, where he worked until 1981, when he moved to live and work in Buenos Aires.
+The following year Morales was appointed sports director of Radio Oriental, where he worked until 1981, when he moved to live and work in Buenos Aires.
 He was also a sports journalist on the "Telenoche 4" program on Channel 4 of Montevideo.

 As a football commentator, he has been regarded as one of the best in the Spanish-speaking world.
-In Argentina his commentary on Diego Maradona's second goal in the 1986 World Cup quarter-final was widely praised.
+In Argentina, his commentary on Diego Maradona's second goal in the 1986 World Cup quarter-final against England, famously known as the Goal of the Century, was widely praised.

 He has been a staunch supporter of former President Cristina Fernández de Kirchner.